ohsu-comp-bio/ccc_api/proto/framespace/README.md

 ![keyspace](https://cloud.githubusercontent.com/assets/6373975/13445184/aa7555a4-dfbf-11e5-8ebd-719152f2df11.png)

-Based on the above diagram, we have the following:

 **Axis**: Top level description of a KeySpace (Samples, Genes, Clinical Variables)

 **KeySpace**: A set of Keys which belong to an axis group.
-The KeySpace name would be the field as defined by a set of data standards from.
+The KeySpace name would be the field as defined by a set of data standards.

 **Key**: A vector identifier which belongs to a KeySpace.